Schlaffmatthewj/Express-app/README.md

 ### User Story

-- you can create a profile and have saved locations (cities).
+- You can create a profile with your name, email, password and an username.
+- You can edit your user's information and delete your user's account.
+- There is a search page with preloaded cities and a button that allows you to search for more.
+- When on a city's page you will be able to save shortcuts to cities on your profile page.
-- saved cities will get various popular data from fetch on city cuisine and nearby locations.
+- City pages will get various popular data from Zomato's API on city cuisine and nearby locations.
-- you can save fav restaurants within city and view their menus and have available menus and links.
-- you can see saved cities, restaurants, menus, and shortcut-links to order from your profile.
-- add new cities, locations, and also remove them.
+- The restaurants also have links to their own content and from their page you can save that shortcut also
+- Restaurant pages show their times, address, menu links and links to even more information.
+- You may also remove any city or restaurant from your profile page.

 ### HTTP Routes